-We are mired in our red and green traditions, but at a high cost.
-Since many of those traditions have morphed myriad times over the last two millenia, I propose a tradition-revision: The Green Christmas.
+We are mired in our red and green traditions but at a high cost.
+Since many of those traditions have morphed myriad times over the last two millennia, I propose a tradition-revision: The Green Christmas.
 It will allow for less stress and more family time while being kinder to the planet and the wallet.

 I am not a Scrooge.
 I promise.

 This year at my house, I am instituting the Green Christmas.

 Don't worry: there will be a little bit of red.